EpistasisLab/tpot/docs_sources/using.md

 # Template option in TPOT

-Template option is added into TPOT since v0.10.0.
+Template option is added into TPOT v0.10.0.
 It provides a way to specify a desired structure for machine learning pipeline, which may reduce TPOT computation time and potentially provide more interpretable results.
 Current implementation only supports linear pipelines.

 Below is a simple example to use `template` option.
 The pipelines generated/evaluated in TPOT will follow this structure: 1st step is a feature selector (a subclass of [`SelectorMixin`](https://github.com/scikit-learn/scikit-learn/blob/master/sklearn/feature_selection/base.py#L17)), 2nd step is a feature transformer (a subclass of [`TransformerMixin`](https://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html)) and 3rd step is a classifier for classification (a subclass of [`ClassifierMixin`](https://scikit-learn.org/stable/modules/generated/sklearn.base.ClassifierMixin.html)).
 The last step must be `Classifier` for `TPOTClassifier`'s template but `Regressor` for `TPOTRegressor`. **Note: although `SelectorMixin` is subclass of `TransformerMixin` in scikit-leawrn, but `Transformer` in this option excludes those subclasses of `SelectorMixin`.**